0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 We'll make a simple Axum project today.

-Initial compilation, as always with Rust is slow, but subsequent builds are fast.
+Initial compilation, as always with Rust is slower, but subsequent builds are fast.

 2.5 minute initial and 40 seconds for subsequent builds I saw in my tests while making this video.